Cloth Wiring Harnesses for 1952 and Earlier Beetles

 An integral part of the Beetle's wiring are the cables that deliver power to and from the battery.
 We are able to supply these.

-Our battery power cables are the correct 4 gauge red wire, covered in cloth, of course.
+Our battery power cables are the correct 4 gauge red wire, covered in cloth, of course, for the early cloth kits.
+For the PVC Wire kits, the power cable is sheathed in black PVC as original.
 They are 1 meter in length and are terminated with a an M8 spade lug on one end, and a side exit battery post terminal on the other.

 -- back to price list --